Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : [RPaaS] The resource {0} is defined without 'provisioningState' in properties bag, consider adding the provisioningState for it.

 **Description** : Verifies if a Azure resource has a corresponding 'provisioningState' property.
-If not define the 'provisioningState' explicitly , the client will drop the state when the service return it.
+If the 'provisioningState' is not defining explicitly , the client will drop the state when the service does return it.

 **CreatedAt**: December 18, 2020